beolnix/tcdop/README.md

 ## Usage
 ### Plugin installation
-Copy [tc-digitalocean-plugin-0.2.zip](http://nexus.beolnix.com/content/repositories/releases/io/cyberstock/tc-digitalocean-plugin/0.2/tc-digitalocean-plugin-0.1.zip) to the ~/.BuildServer/plugins and restart the teamcity.
+Copy [tc-digitalocean-plugin-0.2.zip](http://nexus.beolnix.com/content/repositories/releases/io/cyberstock/tc-digitalocean-plugin/0.2/tc-digitalocean-plugin-0.1.zip) into the **~/.BuildServer/plugins** directory and restart teamcity.

 ### Integration configuration
 You need to prepare droplet image to be used by the plugin for on demand droplets creation.